-At this time, four (4) additional bills have been filed (not part of the ATRS package) with substantive language that would change laws affecting ATRS and its members.
+In a previous update, we reported that four (4) additional bills have been filed (not part of the ATRS package) with substantive language that would change laws affecting ATRS and its members.
 HB1355 (now Act 265 of 2017) is a technical correction bill on behalf of the Code Revision Commission that only clarifies language such as changing "the system" to the "Arkansas Teacher Retirement System" and has no operational or fiscal impact.

 Of the remaining three (3) bills, SB11 by Senator Hester would require ATRS to monitor its investments and hire a consultant to determine if any company in the ATRS stock portfolio has taken certain positions against Israel.
 This bill is still under review and analysis by ATRS.
+This bill seems to have been replaced by SB513 that has many of the same requirements but shifts the monitoring to the Arkansas Development Finance Authority and has ATRS and the other state retirement systems paying for the costs of the consultants and costs of the process.